exercism/scala/exercises/practice/nucleotide-count/.approaches/validate-map-count/content.md

 }
 ```

-This approach starts be defining a private validating method that checks for invalid characters.
+This approach starts by defining a private validating method that checks for invalid characters.
 It does this by calling the [`find()`][find] method on the input `String`, passing each character in the `String`
 to be checked by the [`contains()`][contains] method.
 The underscore (`_`) wildcard is used to pass in the character, since it doesn't need to be named.